Chummy21/cloud-landing-page/README.md

+# The Future of AI-Powered Trading Technology

+### NAME: Chioma Okafor
+### ALTSCHOOL ID:ALT/SOE/024/4939

+---

-# 🌥️ AI Cloud Landing Page
+# 🌥️
+## 📌 Project Description

-This project is a simple, responsive landing page deployed on an AWS EC2 instance using **Nginx** as the web server.
-It's part of my AltSchool Africa Tinyuka Second Semester project where I learned the fundamentals of provisioning servers, deploying static websites, and configuring web servers.
+This project showcases a responsive cloud-themed landing page, deployed on an AWS EC2 instance with Nginx as the web server.
+It was developed as part of my

+AltSchool Africa Tinyuka Second Semester coursework, where I explored the core principles of Linux server provisioning, static site deployment, and web server

+configuration in a real-world cloud environment.

 ## 🔗 Live Demo